Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Global existence and uniqueness for weakly dissipative systems

 Here the constant $\frac45$ is not important and can be replaced by a lower number.
 Therefore, the bounds \eqref{eq:brusselator_three_claim_Step_1_2} and \eqref{eq:MetaestBrus3d2} follow from Lemma \ref{l:high_integrability_reaction_diffusion_with_dissipation}. \end{proof}

 \begin{proof}[Boundedness of the bad part] We show that for all $0<s<T<\infty$

 and moreover, for every $\eta\in (0,1)$ there is a constant $M_{\eta}$ independent of $s$, $u$ and $L$ such that

 Since there is no strong dissipation in the equation for $u_2$ due to the term $u_1 u_2^2$, this term is viewed as the bad term.
-To prove \eqref{eq:brusselator_three_claim_Step_2} we need a new energy estimate, which requires a localization argument and Ito's formula once more.
+To prove \eqref{eq:brusselator_three_claim_Step_2} we need a new energy estimate, which requires a localization argument and It\^o's formula once more.

 Fix $0<s<T<\infty$, $k\geq 1$, and let $(\Gamma,\tau_k)$ be as in the proof of Lemma \ref{l:high_integrability_reaction_diffusion_with_dissipation}.
 For $j\in \{1,2\}$, let

 Note that $u_j^{(k)}\geq 0$ a.e.\ on $[s,T]\times \O\times \Tor^3$ by \eqref{eq:positivity_u_brusselator_3D}.